Want to know the Best Vegetables To Grow In Raised Beds, so you have delicious crops that are easy to maintain in your little garden?

 Place your lettuce under covered row polytunnels for season extension and better cultivation!

 Garlic is one of the most aromatic and delicious of all the herbs and it’s incredibly versatile.
 They are hard to grow in open soil but in a raised bed they are much more manageable as you can control the soil texture more carefully.

 Plant them in November and they will be ready to harvest in the spring!

 Beetroot is very fast growing and tasty, and they thrive in raised beds, just planted in April and keep the soil moist for good harvesting in just a few months.
 There are also many varieties of beet meaning you can experiment with flavors.

-Courgettes can grow to near comical sizes even in raised beds, making them excellent value.
+Courgettes can grow to near comical sizes even in raised beds, making them an excellent value.
 Just one plant can provide several courgettes and can be harvested in just 8 weeks or so.

 When given the support of a net, peas will grow very capable in raised beds.
-The seeds should be sown in March and harvested in June for best results, but beware as peas are a favorite of mice!
+The seeds should be sown in March and harvested in June for best results, but beware as peas are a favourite of mice!